dispatchrun/wazergo/README.md

-No software is ever complete, and while there will be porbably be additions and fixes brought to the library, it is usable in its current state, and while we aim to maintain backward compatibility, breaking changes might be introduced if necessary to correct design flaws that we uncover as we learn more from using the code.
+No software is ever complete, and while there will be porbably be additions and fixes brought to the library, it is usable in its current state, and while we aim to maintain backward compatibility, breaking changes might be introduced if necessary to improve usability as we learn more from using the library.

 Pull requests are welcome!
 Anything that is not a simple fix would probably benefit from being discussed in an issue first.